Static Eliminators

 - Degradation

-- Product damage, resulting from static electricity or ESD, in which the product works at a lower level of efficiency, but has not yet failed.
+- Product damage resulting from static electricity or ESD in which the product still functions, but at a lower level of performance, reliability, or efficiency than intended.

 - Electrical Resistance

-- A measurement reflecting an object’s ability to carry an electrical charge.
-A conductive object with low electrical resistance can transmit a high level of electricity across its surface; a non-conductive object with high electrical resistance transmits little or no electricity across its surface.
+- A measurement that reflects an object’s opposition to electrical flow.
+A conductive object with low electrical resistance can transmit a higher level of electricity across its surface, while a non-conductive object with high electrical resistance transmits little or no electricity.

 - Electrostatic Charge